FlutterDevPub/Blog/Building a simple distributed database/Post.md

 which means we can safely ignore that and just log it.

 To continue with, we will initialize the database and a REST API:
+(I've really chosen the number at random... really!)

 ```go
 	theOneAndOnlyNumber := InitTheNumber(42)